1947 Gilgit rebellion

 In November 1947, the paramilitary force of Gilgit Scouts stationed at Gilgit rebelled against the princely state of Jammu and Kashmir, soon after it acceded to the Indian Union.
 Under the command of a British officer Major William Brown, they executed a coup d'etat, overthrew the governor Ghansara Singh, and imprisoned him.
-The Muslim troops of Jammu and Kashmir State Forces stationed at Bunji joined in the rebellion, under the command of Captain Mirza Hassan Khan, imprisoned their own commander Colonel Abdul Majid and eliminated the non-Muslim troops.
+The Muslim troops of Jammu and Kashmir State Forces stationed at Bunji joined in the rebellion under the command of Captain Mirza Hassan Khan, imprisoned their own commander Colonel Abdul Majid, and eliminated the non-Muslim troops.
 A provisional government was declared under a local chief Shah Rais Khan, which lasted for about two weeks.
 On 16 November, a Pakistani political agent Khan Mohammad Alam Khan arrived and took over the administration.

 Background

-In August 1947, there was a rumor in Gilgit that the government of the Jammu and Kashmir was making plans to disband the Gilgit Scouts.
-The rumor caused the 'disciplined and secular Scouts' to oppose the government.
+In August 1947, there was a rumour in Gilgit that the government of the Jammu and Kashmir was making plans to disband the Gilgit Scouts, which caused the 'disciplined and secular Scouts' to oppose the government.
 Gilgit's population did not favour the State's accession to India.
 The Muslims of the frontier ilaqas (Gilgit and the adjoining hill states) had wanted to join Pakistan.

-William Alexander Brown was a British major who was entrusted the task of directing the Gilgit Scouts, a paramilitary force under the control of Gilgit Agency.
+William Alexander Brown was a British officer who was entrusted the task of directing the Gilgit Scouts, a paramilitary force under the control of Gilgit Agency.
 As per the plan of the partition of erstwhile India, the princely states had the option of either joining Pakistan or India.
-Kashmir was in a conundrum to join India or Pakistan.
-After the Pakistani tribal invasion on 22 October 1947, the ruler of Kashmir joined India, signing the instrument of annexation to India.
-Brown went to the governor of Gilgit Agency urged him to join Pakistan as the population was majority Muslim.
+Hari Singh, the maharaja of Jammu and Kashmir was in a conundrum to join either dominions.
+After the Pakistani tribal invasion on 22 October 1947, he signed the Instrument of Accession to India, acceding to it.
+Brown urged the governor of Gilgit Agency to join Pakistan as the majority of local population was Muslim.

 Planning

-Major Brown was mindful of the anti-maharaja sentiments amidst the people in Gilgit.
+Major Brown was mindful of the anti-maharaja sentiments among the people of Gilgit.
 Sensing their resentment, Major Brown organised a coup on 1 November 1947, overthrowing the Governor, Ghansara Singh.
-The soft coup d'etat and takeover of the region was planned by Brown to the last detail under the code name Described as Operation Datta Khel.
+The soft coup d'etat and takeover of the region was planned by Brown to the last detail under the code name Operation Datta Khel.
 Major Brown is also credited to have come to rescue Hindu population in Gilgit from being harmed.
-Major Brown acted to prevent bloodshed and took some personal risk in doing so.
-The local populace of Gilgit supported the tribal fighters as they were eager to force the Dogras rule out of Gilgit-Baltistan.
-Pakistan took over Gilgit when, Prime Minister Liaquat Ali Khan countenanced an intrusion of the Princely state, by Major Khurshid Anwar in the north and a force led by the ex-Indian National Army personnel in the south.
-These invasions eventually led to the First Kashmir War fought between India and Pakistan, and the formation of Azad Kashmir provisional government.
-The Poonch jagir has been since then diverged across Azad Kashmir, administered by Pakistan and the state of Jammu and Kashmir, administered by India.
+He acted to prevent bloodshed and took some personal risk in doing so.
+The local populace of Gilgit supported the tribal fighters as they were eager to force the Dogras rule out of Gilgit.
+Prime Minister Liaquat Ali Khan countenanced an intrusion of the princely state, by Major Khurshid Anwar in the north and a force led by the ex-Indian National Army personnel in the south, which eventually led to the First Kashmir War between India and Pakistan, and the formation of Azad Kashmir provisional government.
+Brown was assisted by his second-in-command, Captain A. S. Mathieson.